A topic from the subject of Isolation in Chemistry.

 Ion-Exchange Chromatography

-In ion-exchange chromatography, the stationary phase is a resin containing charged functional groups.
-The components of the mixture are ions that are attracted to the oppositely charged functional groups on the stationary phase.
-Those ions with a greater affinity for the stationary phase will be retained longer, resulting in separation.
+In ion-exchange chromatography, the stationary phase is a resin containing charged functional groups (anion or cation exchangers).
+The separation mechanism relies on the electrostatic interactions between charged components in the mixture and the oppositely charged functional groups on the stationary phase.
+Ions with stronger interactions are retained longer.

 Affinity Chromatography

-In affinity chromatography, the stationary phase is a ligand that binds specifically to a target molecule.
-The target molecule in the mixture will bind to the ligand on the stationary phase, while the other components of the mixture will pass through.
-The target molecule can then be eluted by changing the conditions of the mobile phase.
+Affinity chromatography utilizes a stationary phase with a ligand that specifically binds to a target molecule.
+The target molecule interacts strongly with the ligand, while other components pass through.
+This provides a highly selective separation method.
+The target molecule is then eluted by changing the mobile phase conditions to disrupt the ligand-target interaction.

 Key Points

-• The mechanisms of separation include adsorption, partition, ion exchange, and affinity.
+• Separation mechanisms include adsorption, partition, ion exchange, affinity, and size exclusion.

-• The choice of chromatography technique depends on the nature of the mixture and the desired separation.
+• The choice of chromatography technique depends on the properties of the mixture's components and the desired separation.

 Paper Chromatography: Separation of Plant Pigments